-The 4TU.Centre for Ethics and Technology (4TU.Ethics) offers a specialization track Ethics and Technology within the PSTS master programme, and a PhD programme in Ethics and Technology.
+The 4TU.Centre for Ethics and Technology (4TU.Ethics) offers a specialisation track Ethics and Technology within the PSTS master programme, and a PhD programme in Ethics and Technology.
 The aim of both the master track and the PhD programme are to study ethical issues in the development, use and regulation of technology, in close collaboration with the engineering sciences, as well as the social sciences.
 The master track and PhD programme are predicated on an increasing need for responsible innovation in society, and a growing demand for graduates in ethics of technology.

 Some of the central research questions in both the master track and the PhD programme are: How can we see to it that newly emerging and converging technologies and infrastructures express our considered moral judgments and widely endorsed public values?
 How can we assess our technology in the light of public moral values like sustainability, user autonomy, safety, privacy, accountability, democracy and quality of life?
 What role should public actors play in decision making about technological risks in design?
 And how are our norms and values affected themselves by technological developments?
 Research themes include the requirements for responsible innovation, the possibility of value-sensitive design, ethical parallel research (ethical investigations in close collaboration with programmes of technological development), ethical technology assessment, the ethics of technological risks, the anthropology and ethics of human-technology relations, and many others.
 Technologies covered include information and communication technology, biomedical technology, nanotechnology, industrial design, environmental technology, architecture and urban planning, neuro- and cognitive technology, military technology, and others.